snowy615/digital-systems/materials-src/digital-systems-slides/lecture11-interrupt-mechanism.typ

   == Last Lecture...
   We left off with the question: How does the interrupt know

-  table with all interrupt addresses
+  Table with all interrupt addresses

   vectors part of the rom, all the way at the bottom of the address space ]